perj/sebuild/docs/descriptors/component.md

 much more transparent and readable to have a long list of everything built instead of a magic tree where everything is hidden.

 The only other argumnet for `COMPONENT` build descriptors is `flavors`.
-See flavors documentation below for the semantics of that.
+See the [flavors documentation](../arguments/flavors.md) for the semantics of that.
 If `flavors` is omitted, the components will be included in all flavors.